mojolicious/mojo.js/docs/User-Agent.md

   // Disable TLS certificate validation
   insecure: true,

-  // Use custom CA certificate for TLS validation
+  // Override the trusted CA certificates (defaults to CAs curated by Mozilla that ship with Node)
-  ca: '...',
+  ca: ['...', '...'],

   // Server name for the SNI (Server Name Indication) TLS extension
   servername: 'localhost',